-To ensure the effective discharge of its fiduciary duties and responsibilities more effectively, the Board delegates specific responsibilities to the Board Committees established by the Board.
+In order to ensure the effective discharge of the Board's fiduciary duties and responsibilities effectively, the Board delegates specific responsibilities to the Board Committees established by the Board.
 Each Board Committee is governed by its own Terms of Reference which sets out its functions and duties, composition, rights and meeting procedures.

 The Board may from time to time establish Board Committees as it considers appropriate to assist in carrying out its duties and responsibilities.
-The Board has established the following Board Committees which operate under clearly defined Terms of Reference:-
+The Board has established the following Board Committees which operate under the clearly defined Terms of Reference:-